ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-22-git-add-command-explained-a-step-by-step-tutorial.md

 {%- endhighlight -%}

-At the beginning of the message we can see the "status".
-Below we can see the commands that we can use.
-Each of them contains a number and you can use the number of the command you want to execute in the "What now" dialog in the last line.
-Let's talk about the options:
+At the message's outset, "status" is visible.
+Below, you'll find available commands, each associated with a number.
+You can then execute the desired command by entering its number in the "What now" dialog at the bottom.
+Now, let's delve into the options:

 - 1: Show the file paths with changes;
-- 2: Add the changes into to staged area;
+- 2: Add the changes into the staged area;
 - 3: Revert the changes to go back to the unstaged area;
 - 4: Add the untracked files to the stage.
 Note we can't see these files on status;
 - 5: Pick hunks and add them selectively.
-It is the same as the `git add -p`
+It is the same as the `git add -p`;
 - 6: Show the diff of the staged changes;
 - 7: Exit the interactive mode;
 - 8: Show the help menu.

 The status (option 1) is what we are seeing now.
 Let's explore option 2 to add the changes to the staged area.
-In "What now", I typed 2.
+In "What now" I typed 2.

 {%- highlight diff -%}
 What now> 2